nzymedefense/nzyme/README.md

 17:28:56.247 [nzyme-loop-1] INFO  horse.wtf.nzyme.Nzyme - Commencing 802.11 frame processing on [wlan1] ... (⌐■_■)–︻╦╤─ – – pew pew
 ```

 Collected frames will now start appearing in your Graylog setup.
+The example here uses `sudo` because you need certain permissions to be able to capture frames with.
+There is ways to give a user permissions for raw packet captures and network interface manipulation but I'll not go that deep in this README.
+You decide if running as root is OK or not in your scenario.

 Note that DEB and RPM packages are in the making and will be released soon.